SajjadKiani/lighter_market_making/README.md

 Important Tips:
 - Use on a dedicated account or sub-account.
 The bot will try to use all the funds available, and do compound interests.
-- Only tested with PAXG.
-Not sure how well it will work for other markets, and several parts have to be changed to switch to another market (see `CRYPTO_CONFIGURATION.md`)
+- Only use the Market Making with PAXG, many things have to be modified to run for another Crypto, including order size and price input formats
 - You don't need to have the `.env` file to run the data collector service
 - Run first, for 1-2 days, the data collector service only, by edtiting the `docker-compose.yml`  (comment out the market maker service)
 - To get your `ACCOUNT_INDEX`, you can go to\